ocaml/RFCs/Committee.md

 The shepherd's first job is to summarize the question for the committee and make a recommendation of response.
 Responses need not be "yes" or "no"; sometimes the committee will be asked to choose among several different ideas for syntax, say.
 The shepherd corresponds with the author until the shepherd understands the issue well enough, and then formulates a summary of this communication and a recommendation.
 This summary and recommendation are posted to the rest of the committee via the committee's mailing list.
 The shepherd then sets the label *Under consideration*.
 This ideally happens within two weeks of the shepherd assignment.

 The committee then debates, either via the mailing list or on the GitHub ticket.
-(The mailing list, though technically public, is a good place for conversations primarily intended to reach other committee members; the GitHub ticket will attract more responses from the wider community.)
+(The mailing list, though technically public, is a good place for conversations primarily intended to reach other committee members; the GitHub ticket will attract more responses from the wider community.).
+To be as transparent as possible, the committee chair lists the known conflicts of interest between the committee members and the proponent of the language change under deliberation at the start of the deliberation.
 Hopefully the committee reaches consensus; the shepherd then posts the committee's response back to the author.
 If the committee is unable to reach consensus, it votes; if there are many options to consider, it may use a ranked voting algorithm, at the discretion of the shepherd.
 (That is, the shepherd is broadly empowered to choose the most effective approach toward making a decision for the particular issue at hand.)
 If there is any vote, the shepherd posts the result of the vote, including information about the strength of the win.
+If the shepherd might be in conflict, they delegate the report on the committee deliberation to a second non-conflicted member of the committee.
 Because the decision of the committee is non-binding, reflecting the level of committee support in the final answer may be of interest to the broader community in deciding how to proceed.
 Once the shepherd posts the committee's answer, the issue is no longer under consideration by the committee, and the *Under consideration* label is removed.
 Ideally this step lasts no more than four weeks.

 ## Who is the committee?